-In Unicode UTF-16, a character encoding unit consists of two bytes.
-Many UTF-16 characters are represented in one encoding unit.
-Any characters converted to UTF-16 from a single-byte or double-byte EBCDIC or ASCII code page, for example, are each represented in one encoding unit.
-However, a subset of the characters in UTF-16 are represented in two or more encoding units.
-Some graphic characters are represented by a surrogate pair, consisting of two encoding units (4 bytes).
-Others are represented by a composite sequence, consisting of a base character and one or more combining marks (4 bytes or more, in 2-byte increments).
+For most of the characters in UTF-16, a graphic character is one encoding unit.
+Characters converted to UTF-16 from an EBCDIC, ASCII, or EUC code page are represented in one UTF-16 encoding unit.
+Some of the other graphic characters in UTF-16 are represented by a surrogate pair or a combining character sequence.
+A surrogate pair consists of two encoding units (4 bytes).
+A combining character sequence consists of a base character and one or more combining marks or a sequence of one or more combining marks (4 bytes or more, in 2-byte increments).
+In data items of usage NATIONAL, each 2-byte encoding unit is treated as a character.

-In the rules of Enterprise COBOL, the terms character and character position refer to a single encoding unit.
-In most cases, this is the same as a graphic character.
-When data contains surrogate pairs or composite sequences, programmers are responsible for ensuring that operations on national characters do not unintentionally separate the multiple encoding units that form a graphic character.
+When national data contains surrogate pairs or combining character sequences, programmers are responsible for ensuring that operations on national characters do not unintentionally separate the multiple encoding units that form a graphic character.
 Care should be taken with reference modification, and truncation during moves should be avoided.
 The COBOL runtime system does not check for a split between the encoding units that form a graphic character.

+Chapter 3.
 Character-strings